Heronian triangle

 that is, the side lengths and area of any Heronian triangle satisfy the equation, and any positive integer solution of the equation describes a Heronian triangle.

-If the three side lengths are setwise coprime, the Heronian triangle is called primitive.
+If the three side lengths are setwise coprime (meaning that the greatest common divisor of all three sides is 1), the Heronian triangle is called primitive.

 Triangles whose side lengths and areas are all rational numbers (positive rational solutions of the above equation) are sometimes also called Heronian triangles or rational triangles; in this article, these more general triangles will be called rational Heronian triangles.
 Every (integral) Heronian triangle is a rational Heronian triangle.
-Conversely, every rational Heronian triangle is similar to exactly one primitive Heronian triangle.
+Conversely, every rational Heronian triangle is geometrically similar to exactly one primitive Heronian triangle.

 In any rational Heronian triangle, the three altitudes, the circumradius, the inradius and exradii, and the sines and cosines of the three angles are also all rational numbers.

 Scaling to primitive triangles

 Scaling a triangle with a factor of s consists of multiplying its side lengths by s; this multiplies the area by $s^2$ and produces a similar triangle.
 Scaling a rational Heronian triangle by a rational factor produces another rational Heronian triangle.